johngage/voteA/content/journalism/nbcactions.md

 - Web site engineering: design of data visualizations, maps: move to Jupyter Notebooks, using new J3-like capabilities.

 ### Assess time investment in working with other organizations

-### Discuss alliance with NYT Future Journalism group
+- Discuss alliance with NYT Future Journalism group

+### Build web site incorporating example Jupyter Notebooks;

-### Set up sessions or plenary presentations of NBC's new **NBC Continuous Data Journalism**
+### This week, set up tutorial sessions or plenary presentations of NBC's new <span style="color:red;font-size:120%;"> Continuous Data Journalism</span>

-Present at all major journalism conferences cited below.
+- Present at all journalism conferences cited below.
+Provide tools to all conference attendees.
+- Pitch Knight Foundation, Pierre Omidyar for funds

 ### Create national movement to cover local voting conditions